picosh/docs/posts/prose.md

 to you to style it.
 For convenience we added an `id` to the containing element `post-footer`.

-# How can I customize my blog page?
+# How can I customize my blog?

 There's a special file you can upload `_readme.md` which will allow users to add a bio and links to their blog landing page.